Shbhom/Sigwise-assignment/README.md

   Runs at regular intervals to update event logs.
 Events that were created more than 2 hours ago (in IST) and are still marked as **ACTIVE** are updated to **ARCHIVED**.

 - **cleanup_archived_logs:**
-  Also runs at regular intervals to delete event logs.
-Any log that has been in the database for more than 48 hours is removed from the database.
+  Runs at regular intervals to delete event logs.
+Any log that has been in the database for more than 48 hours is removed.

 Both jobs are configured to use IST (Indian Standard Time) for scheduling.